JiaoZhang-Amanda/CS-interview/Operating System/OS Interview Q.md

 * The idea of virtual memory is to use disk space to extend the RAM.
 Running processes don’t need to care whether the memory is from RAM or disk.
 The illusion of such a large amount of memory is created by subdividing the virtual memory into smaller pieces, which can be loaded into physical memory whenever they are needed by a process.
 _____
 ### synchronization & deadlock
+Process Synchronization: The shared resources can be used by all the processes but the processes should make sure that at a particular time, only one process should be using that shared resource.
 #### 1. What is deadlock?
 Deadlock is a situation when two or more processes wait for each other to finish and none of them ever finish.
 Consider an example when two trains are coming toward each other on same track and there is only one track, none of the trains can move once they are in front of each other.
 Similar situation occurs in operating systems when there are two or more processes hold some resources and wait for resources held by other(s).

+inappropriate use of mutexes can lead to deadlock.

 #### 2. What are the necessary conditions for deadlock?
 * Mutual Exclusion: There is a resource that cannot be shared.